donboli/frontend-nanodegree-mobile-portfolio/README.md

 After installing it, you can run `ngrok http 8080`, while at the same time running a webserver on port 8080.
 The forwarding link to the project will be displayed by the ngrok CLI.

+## Optimizations

+### index.html
+- Minified HTML
+- Minified CSS
+- Inlined JS and CSS
+- Uglified JS
+- Images have been compressed and optimized

+### views/js/main.js
+- **updatePositions**:
+    This code has been split into 2 batch processes.
+The first one reads layout for every .mover element.
+The second one sets the `left` style attribute for all of those elements.
+    This results in a much faster animation while scrolling.
+- **changePizzaSizes**:
+    The code was changed to prevent FSL.
+    Now there are two batch processes taking place.
+One for reading layout properties, the other one to modify the styles.
+    Since all pizzas have the same size, the determineDX function call has been taken out of the loop and applied to only the first one.
+- **DOMContentLoaded event listener function**:
+    The amount of .mover pizzas has been decreased by calculating it dynamically, based on the screen height.
+    Since the vast majority of them were never visible, the user won't notice any difference in their quantity.

+### views/css/style.css
+- **.mover class**:
+    The pizzas have been placed each on their own composition layer to prevent them from being repainted on every movement.